Definition of "pastiche": an artistic work that imitates the style of another work or artist....

 Don’t tag or identify a track as “in the style of” another AudioJungle author.

 What you can expect from us

 Conversely, if a track is accepted this does not mean that it has been cleared for copyright.
-Tracks that are on AudioJungle may be disabled at any time if copyright issues come to light, and we apply our Content Policy to AudioJungle in the same way as our other Envato Market sites, including the consequences for authors who are ‘repeat offenders’.
+Tracks that are on AudioJungle may be disabled at any time if copyright issues come to light, and we apply our Intellectual Property Policy to AudioJungle in the same way as our other Envato Market sites, including the consequences for authors who are ‘repeat offenders’.